Spider-Man 2099: All-New, All-Different Marvel

 During the Civil War II storyline, Roberta goes back to 2099 to find her family, despite Miguel's warnings.
 The Public Eye attempt to arrest her, until she's rescued by Ravage 2099.
-In the present, Miguel receives a call from Peter Parker, who tells him of a vision the Inhuman Ulysses had of the future: the death of Roberta Mendez.
+In the present, Miguel receives a call from Peter Parker, who tells him of a vision the Inhuman Ulysses Cain had of the future: the death of Roberta Mendez.
 He goes back to 2099.
 Roberta learns from Ravage about the Anti-Powers Act, a law outlawing super-powers.
 Roberta and Ravage are taken to the downtown area by Hawkeye 2099, where they meet the remaining heroes.
 Spider-Man convinces Doctor Strange 2099 to help him out in exchange for his help in eliminating the A.P.A.
 Meanwhile, the CEO of Alchemax calls on Power Pack to defeat the heroes.
 Upon finding Roberta, Strange takes Spider-Man downtown, while Roberta leaves to find her husband upon learning his location.
 Roberta finds her husband Harry, who claims that she died and that they don't have kids, and gets captured by Power Pack.
 After Strange reveals that the CEO of Alchemax is J. Jonah Jameson, Spider-Man rallies the heroes to launch an assault on S.H.I.E.L.D.
 HQ and rescue Roberta.
 In the process, they discover that "Jameson" and "Power Pack" are actually Skrull impostors.
 Spider-Man and Roberta then go back to 2016.

 While on a flight to Denver, Miguel encounters Elektra in the bathroom, who questioned his connection with the Fist.
 Upon landing, Elektra reveals to Miguel and Roberta that the Fist is an offshoot of the Hand who broke off from it to pursue bigger plans: the destruction of the United States.
 Elektra goes to the Fist's HQ after knocking out Miguel and Roberta, who chase after her once they recover.
 They later help Elektra defeat Doctor Frisco when the base explodes.
 While being interrogated, Doctor Frisco reveals that the Fist brought the Sinister Six of 2099 to the present and are heading to Chicago to search a Greek witch named Medea.
 Arriving in Chicago, Spider-Man and Roberta witness people being turned into zombies by a spell cast by Medea.
 Elektra stabs Medea from behind, killing her and restoring the zombified people.
 Tempest wakes up from her coma and is told that she is permanently paralyzed.
 Informed of this, Miguel goes to the hospital only to encounter Man Mountain Marko, who was hired by Tyler Stone to delay Spider-Man 2099 while he took Tempest with him.
 Upon recovering, Miguel heads back to Parker Industries HQ and finds Dr. Frisco being chased by Electro 2099.
 After defeating Electro, Miguel takes him to his private lab.